 To sort query results by a specific column, such as TimeGenerated [UTC], select the column heading.
 Select the heading again to toggle between ascending and descending order.

 Another way to organize results is by groups.
 To group results by a specific column, drag the column header to the bar above the results table labeled Drag a column header and drop it here to group by that column.
 To create subgroups, drag other columns to the upper bar.
 You can rearrange the hierarchy and sorting of the groups and subgroups in the bar.

 To hide or show columns in the results, select Columns above the table, and then select or deselect the columns you want from the dropdown list.

 You can also see query results in visual formats.
 Enter the following query as an example:

 Event | where EventLevelName == "Error" | where TimeGenerated > ago(1d) | summarize count() by Source

-By default, results are displayed in a table.
-Click Chart to see the results in a graphic view:
+By default, results appear in a table.
+Select Chart above the table to see the results in a graphic view.

-The results are shown in a stacked bar chart.
-Click Stacked Column and select Pie to show another view of the results:
+The results appear in a stacked bar chart.
+Select other options like Stacked Column or Pie to show other views of the results.

-Different properties of the view, such as x and y axes, or grouping and splitting preferences, can be changed manually from the control bar.
+You can change properties of the view, such as x and y axes, or grouping and splitting preferences, manually from the control bar.